 Old English blæc "the color black," also "ink," from noun use of black (adj.).
-From late 14c. as "dark spot in the pupil of the eye."
+It is attested from late 14c. as "dark spot in the pupil of the eye."
 The meaning "dark-skinned person, African" is from 1620s (perhaps late 13c., and blackamoor is from 1540s).
-Meaning "black clothing" (especially when worn in mourning) is from c.
+The meaning "black clothing" (especially when worn in mourning) is from c.
 1400.

 To be in black-and-white, meaning in writing or in print, is from 1650s (white-and-black is from 1590s); the notion is of black characters on white paper.
 In the visual arts, "with no colors but black and white," it is by 1870 of sketches, 1883 of photographs.
 To be in the black (1922) is from the accounting practice of recording credits and balances in black ink.

 For years it has been a common practice to use red ink instead of black in showing a loss or deficit on corporate books, but not until the heavy losses of 1921 did the contrast in colors come to have a widely understood meaning.
 [Saturday Evening Post, July 22, 1922]